WHO GOES ON A COURSE?

 As an added bonus on all of our courses you’ll be able to fill your CV with transferable skills gained on your gap year that can put you ‘top of the pile’ when applying for your first job.

-Getting qualified as a ski instructor requires a lot commitment to learning and training.
+Getting qualified as a ski instructor requires a lot of commitment to learning and training.
 You’ll learn new skills and be able to prove that you’ve got what it takes to challenge yourself, you’ve got the patience to teach and when you need to you can lead as well – all skills employers often look for.

 Peak Leaders has designed every instructor training programme so you get the most out of your time with us, boosting your future career opportunities.
 And our courses can lead to real jobs in the industry.
 Even living in another country and culture makes you stand out from the crowd.

 And if you’re interested in adding a language course – just ask us about that, too.

 “It was one of the most amazing experiences I’ve ever had!
 I got to ski in awesome conditions and pushed my skills to the max – and I got my qualification and made friends for life.”

 A CAREER BREAK